The Need for PageSpeed: A Hot Pursuit

 While the Google tool is great to give you a couple of things to look at, it isn’t actually measuring the page load time.
-So just because your site is ranking low in Google PageSpeed, doesn’t mean that your site is slow.
+Because your site is ranking low in Google PageSpeed, doesn’t mean that your site is slow.

 So what should I look at?

 While Google PageSpeed gives you a really good basic overview of your site, there are a lot of other tools which can provide a much more detailed view and show you where your site is falling down (and what it does well).

 WebPagetest is a little more intimidating, but provides a lot more information, breaking down scores into the different sections of your site (code, images, etc).
 It also measures the page load time, taking into account the initial load (the first time that a user visits your site) and subsequent load times (taking into account any browser caching that you’ve enabled to optimise the experience).

 Another great tool (also by Google), is Test My Site which is more centered around mobile performance and compares your site to others in your industry.
 This is a really great tool if you want to get an idea about how you’re ranking against your competitors.
 This is generated off WebPagetest but is a much more simplified version.

 The best way to determine whether your page load time is affecting your site’s traffic, though is using your Google Analytics.
 The bounce rate of your website measures how many people ‘bounce’ from your site before navigating to another page.
 The expected bounce rate depends a lot on the type of site, but in general:

 - 70–80% is poor